cginternals/webgl-operate/README.md

 #### tasks

-All the above scripts, namely `build, build-all, check, deploy, deploy-lite, doc, examples, examples-watch` as well as `test` can be triggered from within Visual Studio Code.
+All the above scripts, namely `build, build-all, check, deploy, deploy-lite, doc, examples` as well as `test` can be triggered from within Visual Studio Code.
 The intended workflow is to bind a key (e.g., ctrl+alt+t) to open the task selection and trigger the desired task.
 The tasks are configured in `.vscode/tasks.json`.